dycodex/ESP32_Alexa/README.md

 ## How To Use It

 Once everything is setup, let it boot.
 A maniacal laugh will confirm that it is ready to receive orders.
-Press the GPIO0 button on your dev board to activate the microphone.
+Press the `GPIO4` button on your dev board (Button `B` on ESPectro32) to activate the microphone.

 ## Downloading Required Software